smchargue/KPICalendarView/readme.md

 - The colors used by the KPI items can be created using css classes, or passing in color values in the add item method.
 - This solution uses jQuery; ensure that jQuery is loaded before the object is created.

-A prototype can be viewed in codepen [here](https://codepen.io/smchargue/pen/bGLXjER)
+A prototype can be viewed in codePen [here](https://codepen.io/smchargue/pen/bGLXjER)

 ## Table of Contents